 This page will keep a running list of products, services and other various things that I’m a fan of.

 Some things listed here contain affiliate links.
-For the ones that do, this blog will receive a small commission if you choose to signup or purchase, using the link provided.
+For the ones that do, this blog will receive a credit or commission, if you choose to signup or purchase using the link provided.
 So thank you in advance, I really appreciate it!

 I’ve been using the RateSetter peer-to-peer lending platform for years now and achieving solid returns, in the form of high yield monthly income.

 Related Article: Become A Bank With Peer-to-Peer Lending

 RateSetter offers a range of investment options, from 1 month to 7 years, including the option of investing in ‘green’ loans.

 I’ve found their customer service to be good, and I like the level of transparency around fees and data.
 The platform is user friendly and even fun to use!